cowlingj/an-introduction-to-programming-with-python/lessons/Lesson09.md

 ## mathematical Operators on Lists

-Python has also defined operations that can be done on lists, lists can be added together with the + opperator.
+Python has also defined operations that can be done on lists, lists can be added together with the + operator.
 ```python
 class_9A = ["adam", "bethany", "connor", "danielle"]
 class_9B = ["amy", "brandon", "charlotte", "dylan"]